 A baby born at 33 weeks will have to stay in the NICU unless and until the doctors are sure that he is fine.
-His stay in a NICU will basically be determined by his condition and how well he is developing.
+His stay in the NICU will basically be determined by his health condition (i.e., how well he is developing).
 For most babies, the stay in the NICU is usually short.
 Breathing issues usually resolve soon but it does take some time for them to start feeding.
 The reflexes of sucking and swallowing need quite a bit of strength.
 The baby may have to stay in the NICU unless and until he gets strong enough to suck and swallow.
 The baby will be discharged from the NICU when he is completely healthy to survive on his own.

 Even if the baby is born prematurely at 33 weeks, the chances of him leading a good life are pretty high and strong.
 Keeping your calm while the baby recovers and taking the right precautions going forward can ensure that you and your baby lead the journey of growing up together without complications.